 Your doctor and your multidisciplinary team have reviewed all your clinical findings and results.
 Currently you do not need treatment for your underlying blood condition as it is not causing any symptoms.
-Many people diagnosed with CLL remain stable for months or years and some people never need treatment.
-If you do eventually need some treatment, you will respond just as well to this as if treatment was started immediately.
+Many people diagnosed with with low grade non-Hodgkin's lymphoma remain stable for months or years.
+When you do eventually need some treatment you will respond just as well to this as if treatment was started immediately.

-You will see your Haematologist or GP for regular monitoring; based on these assessments we will tell you if your disease is starting to require some treatment.
+You will see your Haematologist for regular monitoring; based on these assessments you will be informed if your disease is starting to require some treatment.

 The assessment will be in the form of blood tests, assessment of your wellbeing and a physical examination.
-Your Haematologist will decide how frequently you need to be seen- this may range from every 2-3 months to once a year.
+Your Haematologist will decide how frequently you need to be seen.
+This may range from every 2-3 months to once a year.